Councillor Charlayne Thornton-Joe

 For her many years of volunteering, Charlayne was the recipient of the Honorary Citizen of Victoria in 2001, was recognized with a YM-YWCA Woman of Distinction Award, a Lion's International Brian Stevenson Service Award, and a Zonta Woman of the Year Award.

-Since joining Council in 2002, she has been Council liaison to the neighbourhoods of Downtown and Harris Green, has been liaison to Tourism, Heritage and Deputy to Planning.
-She was the Chair of the steering committee for the Mayor's Task Force on Homelessness, Mental Illness, Addictions and Homelessness, and is currently a member of the Greater Victoria Coalition to End Homelessness.
+Since joining Council in 2002, she has been Council liaison to the neighbourhoods of Downtown and Harris Green, Burnside Gorge and Fernwood.
+She has been liaison to Tourism, Heritage and Deputy to Planning.
+She was the Chair of the steering committee for the Mayor's Task Force on Homelessness, Mental Illness, Addictions and Homelessness, and is currently a board member of the Aboriginal Coalition to End Homelessness.
 In 2004, she, along with Constable Rick Anthony, put together an idea and instigated the first Emergency Cold Weather Shelter which today is known as the Extreme Weather Protocol.

 Charlayne looks forward to another term on Council and serving the citizens of our Provincial Capital.
 In her spare time, Charlayne enjoys spending time with family and friends and playing tennis with her husband Phil, an employee of BC Transit.Go to Top